tensorflow/gnn/tensorflow_gnn/models/gat_v2/README.md

 TensorFlow programs can import and use it as described in its [API docs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/models/gat_v2.md).

-## Maintenance and stability
+## API stability

-This code is experimental for now, with no promises of maintenance or stability, and no assigned maintainer.
-Use at your own risk.
+This model is covered by [semantic versioning](https://semver.org/spec/v2.0.0.html) of TensorFlow GNN's open-source releases: new minor versions do not break existing users.